 Who is your customer and what is his motivation?
 Different types of people engage in food tourism activities for various reasons (e.g. to be in a sociable environment, to acquire cultural knowledge, to learn cooking techniques and recipes, entertainment, etc.).

-Try to understand the level of satisfaction during the activity (before it’s too late)
+Try to understand the level of satisfaction during the activity

 Observe your customers.
-Very often the body language will be more than enough to warn you that something does not meet their expectations.
+Very often their body language will be more than enough to warn you that something does not meet their expectations.
 If you realize that some people are not very happy, choose to approach them individually.
-When you have the opportunity ask if it’s all right and put yourself available to help.
+When you have the opportunity, ask if it’s all right and put yourself available to help.
 If possible, change something in the program to meet their request without compromising the others.

 If you make a mistake, acknowledge it and do something to compensate right at the moment